-- 8.1 The event format and match pairing lists are detailed in SI Addendums A and B. The matches to be sailed in a flight will be displayed in order of starting on the RC boat. - 8.2 The racing days are scheduled as June 15 and 16.
-June 14 is a practice day. - 8.3 The latest time for an attention signal on the last day of racing will be approximately 1700. - 8.4 The number of matches to be sailed each day will be determined by the RC. - 8.5 The RC may change the format, terminate any stage or the event when, in its opinion, it is impractical to attempt to hold the remainder of matches under the existing conditions or in the remaining time scheduled.
+- 8.1 The event format and match pairing lists are detailed in SI Addendums A and B. The matches to be sailed in a flight will be displayed in order of starting on the rotation sheet. - 8.2 The racing days are scheduled as June 26 and 27.
+June 25 is a practice day. - 8.3 The latest time for an attention signal on the last day of racing will be approximately 1700. - 8.4 The number of matches to be sailed each day will be determined by the RC.

+- 8.5 The RC may change the format, terminate any stage or the event when, in its opinion, it is impractical to attempt to hold the remainder of matches under the existing conditions or in the remaining time scheduled.
 Early stages may be terminated in favour of later stages. - 8.6 The intended time of the first attention signal each day is 1000. - 8.7 Each subsequent flight will be started as soon as practicable after the previous flight. - 8.8 When a match cannot start at its intended time, the RC may move the other starts forward to eliminate a blank start.
 Competitors will be so advised by the umpires if the RC does so.
-Flag 3rd substitute is not required.
+Flag 3rd substitute is not required. - 8.9 In a knock-out series between two skippers: - (a) They shall alternate assigned ends for each match.
+Unless designated in the pairing list, the initial assigned ends shall be determined by finish position in Stage One.
+This changes RRS C4.1 - (b) When the series has been decided, further matches between these two will not be sailed and subsequent starts moved forward to eliminate blank starts.
+Competitors will be so advised verbally by an umpire.